 10. Neil Patel – Comment Interaction

 It’s one thing to write and publish a blog post.
 It’s another thing entirely to interact with your audience.
-Remember, the primary purpose of each post is to teach your audience something.
+Remember, the primary purpose of each post is to teach your audience something, and content marketing as a whole is about engaging with the audience that buys your product.

 If you are successful in providing quality information, more and more comments will show up on your blog.
 You can either ignore these or you can get involved.